 Activate the Rectangle Tool (U), and in the options panel, click Mask.
 This action will create a vector mask from the rectangle and apply it to the photo.

-With photo layer still selected, hold Alt-Shift and drag the photo to duplicate it.
+With the photo layer still selected, hold Alt-Shift and drag the photo to duplicate it.

 Go to File > Place Embedded.
 Select the city-5.jpg photo from Resource Pack and add it to the document.

-Scale down the image and place it above the duplicated photo with the girl.
+Scale down the image and place it above the duplicated photo with the woman.

-Grab the mask from the duplicated photo with the girl and place it into the new image, then delete the people-11-copy layer.
+Grab the mask from the duplicated photo with the woman and place it into the new image, and then delete the people-11-copy layer.

 Repeat Steps 7 to 9 to add the map screenshot into the document, this time placing the map picture.

-Select the map-screenshot layer and add Stroke from the effects button in the layer pane.
+Select the map-screenshot layer and add a Stroke from the effects button in the Layers panel.

 Use the Type Tool (T) to create a new instance of text.
 Set its size to 11 pt and its Color to Light Brown (C=10 M=65 Y=100 K=0).

 Add more lines.
-Set Size to 9 pt, adjust Leading to 13 pt, and change Color to Gray (K=90).
+Set the Size to 9 pt, adjust the Leading to 13 pt, and change the Color to Gray (K=90).

 Follow the same process to create a new block of text.
-Place them beneath the photo with the girl and the map screenshot.
+Place them beneath the photo with the woman and the map screenshot.

 Go to File > Place Embedded...
 Select icons.ai to import the icons into the document.
 A new contextual window will appear.
 Select the Calendar Icon and click OK.

-Scale down the icon and place it new to the first line with time information.
+Scale down the icon and place it next to the first line with the time information.

 Repeat the same process to import the rest of the icons and place them accordingly next to each line.

 Use the Type Tool (T) to add new text.
 Place it over the map screenshot.
-Set Size to 13 pt, adjust Leading to 11 pt, and change Color to Light Brown (C=10 M=65 Y=100 K=0).
+Set the Size to 13 pt, adjust the Leading to 11 pt, and change the Color to Light Brown (C=10 M=65 Y=100 K=0).

 Follow the same process to add new lines of text for the address.
-Set Size to 9 pt and change Color to Gray (K=90).
+Set the Size to 9 pt and change the Color to Gray (K=90).

 Scale down the icon and place it next to the web address.

-Go to Stroke Options > More Options..., and set Caps to Round and adjust Dashed Line: Dash to 3 and Gap to 3.
+Go to Stroke Options > More Options..., set Caps to Round, and adjust Dashed Line: Dash to 3 and Gap to 3.

 Activate the Pen Tool (P).
 Hold the Alt key and click on the bottom anchor point.
 This will convert the anchor point from smooth to corner.

-With the Direct Selection Tool (A), move the converted anchor point down below.
+With the Direct Selection Tool (A), move the converted anchor point down.

 Add the Drop Shadow effect to the pin.
 Use the settings shown below to make it subtle.

-Again, create a new Ellipse (U) and Fill Color with White.
+Again, create a new Ellipse (U) with a Fill Color of White.
 Place the ellipse into the center of the pin.
 And that's the final touch to our flyer design.

 Congratulations!
 If you've followed the tutorial up to this point, you should have a nice design of a promotional flyer completed.

-Remember: every time you design images for digital print, you have to think in CMYK colors in order to achieve the best looking results.
-Don't forget to add bleed to the canvas (at least 3 mm from each edge).
-If you are unsure about some advanced technical parameters, it is always good to consult directly with the printing company to avoid mistakes or troubles.
+Remember: every time you design images for digital print, you have to think in CMYK colors in order to achieve the best results.
+Don't forget to add a bleed to the canvas (at least 3 mm from each edge).
+If you are unsure about some advanced technical parameters, it is always good to consult directly with the printing company to avoid mistakes.

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post